sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - math stories.markdown

 or equivalently,
-(the field of complex numbers) is algebraically closed, or equivalently, every non-zero, single-variable, degree
+(the field of complex numbers) is algebraically closed, or equivalently, every non-zero, single-variable, degree $n$ polynomial with complex coefficients has, counted with multiplicity, exactly $n$ complex roots.
-$
-n
-$
- polynomial with complex coefficients has, counted with multiplicity, exactly
-$
-n
-$
- complex roots.

 </div>
 <ul>